Medical & Dental Expert Witnesses

 Before you accept a case, let JD.MD evaluate it.
 Our Comprehensive Screening Report, performed by a specialist in the same specialty as the potential defendant, will tell you whether or not the case has Merit.

 JD.MD is more than just a database of experts' names.
 JD.MD is a resource for accurate, on time Medical and Dental expert opinions.
-We carefully match the right expert to the right case.
+We carefully match the right expert in the right case.
 Our dedication to detail provides a winning combination.

-JD.MD's expert witnesses are Board Certified in their specialties, and in Canada they are members of a Royal College.
+JD.MD's expert witnesses are Board Certified in their specialties, and in Canada, they are members of a Royal College.
 JD.MD has experts in all specialties and in all geographic areas.
 Our experts are in active practice and prepared to testify in cases they deem to be meritorious.

 JD.MD handles the medical side of your case, saving you time to do what you do best.